Virginia Contractor License Bond

 No. Contractor license bonds ensure you will abide by the laws of your state, city or municipality when performing contracting work.
 Contract bonds guarantee public projects will be completed properly and are a separate bond type.
 You can learn more about contract surety bonds by visiting the contractor bond center.

 It depends on who is requiring the bond of you, the local municipality, county or state.
 Depending on your location, it is possible you may need both a local and state bond, as contractor license bond requirements can vary drastically.
-You can select your state to see a full list of contractor license bond requirements.
+Always check with your local authority before starting any contract work.
+Some municipalities or counties that may have their own specific bonding requirements include:

 From Our Customers